 'Career criminal' sentenced to life without parole after 2019 armed robbery

 Mar.
-26—An "career criminal" was sentenced to life in prison Thursday after a 2019 arrest for an armed robbery in Cobb County.
+26—A "career criminal" was sentenced to life in prison Thursday after a 2019 arrest for an armed robbery in Cobb County.

 On July 24, 2019, Michael Mackey, 48, entered Cash America Pawn on Cobb Parkway South disguised as a construction worker, wearing a wig to help cover his face.
 Along with his accomplice, Nicholas Swaby, Mackey pointed a replica revolver pellet pistol at three employees and forced them into a closet while Swaby broke the glass display counter and stole multiple rings and bracelets.
 After the robbery, the two left in a white Crown Victoria with taxi markings.